simple-platform/grasql/docs/architecture.md

 To avoid parsing the GraphQL query twice, the Parser implements an internal caching mechanism:

 1. After parsing a query, the Parser stores the parsed AST in a process-wide thread-safe cache
-2. The cache is keyed by a unique query ID (hash of the query string)
+2. The cache is keyed by a unique query ID (hash of the query string using xxHash3)
 3. The query ID is returned to Elixir and passed back in Phase 3
 4. In Phase 3, the SQL Compiler retrieves the parsed query from the cache
-5. After SQL generation, the parsed query is removed from the cache
+5. After SQL generation, the parsed query is removed from the cache to free memory

-The cache is implemented as a global concurrent hash map (using libraries like `dashmap`), ensuring that:
+The cache is implemented using the `moka` crate for efficient concurrent access, ensuring that:

 - Cached queries are accessible from any scheduler thread/CPU core
 - Access is thread-safe without significant contention
-- Memory usage is managed through automatic cleanup
+- Memory usage is managed through automatic TTL-based expiration and LRU eviction
+- Cache size is configurable via application settings

 In multi-core environments, where Phase 1 and Phase 3 might execute on different CPU cores, this shared cache ensures the parsed query remains accessible.
 If a cache miss occurs (which is rare but possible), the system transparently falls back to reparsing the query, ensuring robustness without compromising the API.